Difference Between Bruising and Hematoma

 What is Bruise?

 Petechiae and purpura are two other kinds of subcutaneous bleeding.
-Purpura are more than 2 mm in size and caused by petechiae, which generates tiny pinpoint spots smaller than that.
-Ecchymosis refers to a huge bruise that is more than one centimeter in size.
+Purpura is more than 2 mm in size and is caused by petechiae, which generates tiny pinpoint spots smaller than that.
+Ecchymosis refers to a huge bruise that is more than one centimetre in size.

 When you harm yourself in any way, a bruise results.
 Bruising is frequently caused by slamming against something or falling.
 After having an IV inserted into your arm, bruises are also typical.